 Seed ticks are the larvae of ticks.
 They have six legs at the first stage of their development.
-They embed in a host's skin, feed for one to five days, fall to the ground and grow two more legs.
-Then they look for a second host.
+It is in this stage that you're likely to find seed ticks on dogs.
+They embed in a host's skin, feed for one to five days, fall to the ground, and grow two more legs.
+At this point, the larva molts and is now a larger, eight-legged nymph.
+Then, they look for a second host.

 Remember that to seed ticks, dog fur looks like an appealing home.
 The eight-legged seed tick attaches to the second host until fully engorged, a process that takes three to 11 days.
 Engorged nymphs then detach from their host to molt into their final adult stage.

 How long do ticks stay on dogs?